boocs/unreal-clangd/README.md

 #### Windows clang
 - Windows users should use the Linux clang version requirement
 - Download clang/clangd from https://github.com/llvm/llvm-project/releases/
-  - Filename will be LLVM-(version)-win64.exe (e.g. for UE5.3.0, the filename will be LLVM-16.0.6-win64.exe)
+  - Filename will be LLVM-(version)-win64.exe (e.g. for UE 5.3.0, the filename will be LLVM-16.0.6-win64.exe)
-- `note:` With UE 5.3 unfortunately Unreal Build Tools requires updated libraries so needs to see new clang builds.
+- `note:` With UE 5.3 unfortunately Unreal Build Tool requires updated libraries so needs to see new clang builds.
 This means you must install clang/clangd in the default directory.

 ### Other requirements
 #### Windows Requirements